-Farmworker Housing - a Rental Housing Development where at least 25 percent of the units are restricted to Agricultural Households.
+Farmworker Housing - a Rental Housing Development where at least 25 percent of the units are reserved for Agricultural Households.

-Fiscal Integrity - that the total Operating Income plus funds released pursuant to the Regulatory Agreement from the operating reserve account is sufficient to:
+Fiscal Integrity - that the total operating income plus funds released pursuant to the Regulatory Agreement from the operating reserve account is sufficient to:

-- (1) pay all current Operating Expenses; - (2) pay all current debt service (excluding deferred interest); - (3) fully fund all reserve accounts (other than the operating reserve account) established pursuant to the Regulatory Agreement; and - (4) pay other extraordinary costs permitted by the Regulatory Agreement.
+- (1) pay all current operating expenses; - (2) pay all current debt service (excluding deferred interest); - (3) fully fund all reserve accounts (other than the operating reserve account) established pursuant to the Regulatory Agreement; and - (4) pay other extraordinary costs permitted by the Regulatory Agreement.
 The ability to pay any or all of the permitted annual Distributions shall not be considered in determining Fiscal Integrity.